SrishBansal/Fake_QR_Code_Detection/TEMPLATE_SUBMISSION.md

 ## Project Description

-We developed a deeplearning model that can effectively distinguish betweenlegitimate QR codes and thoseembedded with malicious content, such as viruses orphishing links.
+We developed a deeplearning model that can effectively distinguish between legitimate QR codes and those embedded with malicious content, such as viruses or phishing links.
 We trained a deep learning model to distinguish between real QR codes and fake QR code.

 ## Inspiration behind the Project